ASIS Complaints Procedure

 b.
 Ethics Panel Assessment

-The Ethics Panel, consisting of the Chair and two or more members of the Ethics Panel will review the specific complaints and respond to each in their written Findings which may include specific recommendations or sanctions.
-The Findings will be will be notified to all participants in writing, logged on the confidential Complaints Database and published here for a period of one year (minimum).
+The Ethics Panel, consisting of the Chair and two or more members of the Ethics Panel will review the specific complaints and respond to each in their written Findings which may include specific recommendations.
+The Findings will be will be notified to all participants in writing, retained as part of the record of complaints, and published on this page for a minimum period of one year.

 A complaint can be quashed or upheld.

-The types of sanctions that can be imposed if a complaint is upheld by the Ethics Panel may include one or more of the following:
+The types of actions or recommendations that may be made if a complaint is upheld by the Ethics Panel may include one or more of the following:

-• Practitioner is required to apologise in writing to the complainant, acknowledging their mistakes or errors in judgment and what they would do differently in future.
+Member is required to apologise in writing to the complainant, acknowledging their mistakes or errors in judgment and what they would do differently in future

-• A warning letter is issued to the practitioner outlining areas of specific conduct issues or misjudgment.
+A warning letter is issued to the Member outlining areas of specific conduct issues

-• The Committee requests that the practitioner submits a written report to the panel within a certain time period outlining what they have learned from this experience.
+The Ethics Panel requests that the Member submits a written report to the panel within a certain time period outlining what they have learned from this experience

-• Conditions are imposed on the practitioner’s practice for a specific time period.
+Conditions are imposed on the Member’s practice for a specific time period

-• The practitioner’s registration with ASIS is terminated.
-No refund of membership fees will be offered in this case and there may be implications for associated insurance held by the practitioner.
+The Member’s registration with ASIS is terminated.
+No refund of membership fees will be offered in this case and there may be implications for associated insurance held by the Member

 Appeal

-• A practitioner may appeal against a sanction if they feel it is too severe, or if they believe there has been an error in the conduct of the proceedings of the complaints process.
+A Member may appeal against an action or recommendation if they feel it is too severe, or if they believe there has been an error in the conduct of the proceedings of the complaints process

 Monitoring

-The Ethics Committee will monitor the actions requested of a practitioner for the appropriate time and update the database accordingly.
+The Ethics Panel will monitor any actions requested of a practitioner for the appropriate time and update the records accordingly.

 Non-compliance